NBreunig3/SortAlgoSketches/README.md

 # SortAlgoSketches
-Various animations of different sorting algorithms using Processing.
+Various animations of different sorting algorithms using Processing by Nathan Breunig.
-By Nathan Breunig
 #
 ## Bubble Sort
 ### Description: